jharmer95/rpc.hpp/CONTRIBUTING.md

     popularity/demand for this issue.
   - Even if your issue is not _exactly_ the same, it may be more beneficial to provide some extra context or details for your situation via a comment vs. a new issue.
-    - Sometimes it easier to understand the scope of an issue this way and can allow for one patch to be made instead of multiple
+    - Sometimes it's easier to understand the scope of an issue this way and can allow for one patch to be made instead of multiple

 Please stick to using one of the provided templates to ensure that issues are consistent.